kkapelon/kkapelon.github.io/_posts/2017-02-12-hosted-ci-comparison.md

 I award extra points when a product succeeds in making complex actions seem very simple, or when I see expertly designed UI screens.

-##### 3.Base case for configuration
+##### 4. Base case for configuration

 A lot of products use yml file for configuration.
-This is not always the optimal solution (more on this later) but at least it allows you to define any kind of pre-build and post-build steps.
+This is not always the optimal solution but at least it allows you to define any kind of pre-build and post-build steps.
 I award 2 points to products that have Maven and Gradle preinstalled.

 I award more points if they have specific support for Java  projects (for example if they automatically cache my dependencies and allow me to easily change the JDK versions).

+##### 5. Base case for Docker support

+A product gets 2 points if it supports Docker.
+By that I mean it allows you to setup you own build environment and bypass its default versions of build systems, compilers and other supporting utilities.

+Extra points are awarded for caching Docker images, providing a Docker repository and having the latest version of Docker.

-##### 4. Base case for build feedback
+##### 6. Base case for build feedback

 Here I expect at least a log of the build.
 I award 2 points to products that offer a real-time build log.

 Additional points go to products that offer ssh session on the build server or explicit support for JUnit reports (as Jenkins does)

-##### 5. Base case for deployment steps
+##### 7. Base case for deployment steps

 At the very minimum I should be able to call custom shell commands at the end of the build (e.g. sftp) to do something with my artifact.

 Extra points go for integrations with specific cloud providers (Amazon, Heroku etc)

-##### 6. Base case for extra Enterprise features
+##### 8. Base case for extra Enterprise features

 At the very minimum the dashboard should support a big number of projects.
 Historical data for previous builds should be available.

 Extra points go to products that offer an API, pipelines and other features that will be useful to big companies.

-##### 7. Base case for documentation
+##### 9. Base case for documentation

 I award 2 points to all products that have at least a reference guide that covers all features they support.
 Extra points go for tutorials, quick starts and FAQ pages.

-##### 8. Ease of contact
+##### 10. Ease of contact

-It is very hard to put points on “communication” in a subjective way.
-Before I started my research I contacted all companies, told them about the report and asked for any feeback they have regarding their product strengths.
+It is very hard to put points on "communication" in a subjective way.
+Before I started my research I contacted all companies, told them about the report and asked for any feedback they have regarding their product strengths.

 During my actual testing I also twitted at twitter.com/codepipes some highlights (both good and bad) of each product.
 For some products I also used the official support channels they provide.